konstantinjdobler/score-lab/README.md

 ### Creating environments and installing packages
 For `x86_64`, you can continue as you are used to.
 For `ppc64le` please follow this guide.
 1. (logged into a `ppce64le` node) Create a new environment and activate it. **Important**: the names for environments on `x86_64` and `ppce64le` **must not** be the same.
-2. To install packages with a compiled backends, use the https://ftp.osuosl.org/pub/open-ce/current/ channel, like so:
+2. To install packages with a compiled backends, use the https://ftp.osuosl.org/pub/open-ce/current/ channel.
+You can inspect available packages compiled for `ppc64le` and their versions [here.](https://ftp.osuosl.org/pub/open-ce/current/)
   ```bash
   conda install -c https://ftp.osuosl.org/pub/open-ce/current/ pytorch
   ```

-You can inspect available packages compiled for `ppc64le` and their versions [here.](https://ftp.osuosl.org/pub/open-ce/current/)
+> :bulb: To always try to use this channel, run `conda config --prepend channels https://ftp.osuosl.org/pub/open-ce/current/`

 3. To install other packages, you can install them regularly with `conda install`.
 I recommend to install pytorch first to avoid version conflicts.